-Most of my clients agree that safety is good business, but they span an enormous spectrum in what they mean by that and the degree to which they truly understand the connection between safety and business performance.
+Most people readily agree that safety is good business, but they span an enormous spectrum in what they mean by that and the degree to which they truly understand the connection between safety and their business.

-Understanding that connection is important because, without it, a well-intended person might feel compelled by their fiduciary duty to their organization and, while still agreeing that safety is good business, nonetheless prioritize production and cost over safety.
-I see this all the time: a plant manager defers maintenance in order to maximize year-end profits, corporate managers celebrate the plant’s success, and the manager receives a promotion.
+Understanding that connection is important.
+Without the right understanding, anyone who recognizes their fiduciary duty to their organization will tend to prioritize production over safety.
+We see this all the time: a plant manager defers maintenance in order to maximize year-end profits, corporate managers celebrate the plant’s success, and the manager receives a promotion.
 Without fully realizing it, the plant and corporate managers’ actions not only put employees at greater risk than they intend, but also set in motion a sequence of events that undermine business performance for years to come.
 If asked, every last one of them would say, “safety is important and we can get to zero,” but their decisions and actions reveal that their understanding is limited.

 Really understanding the connection between safety and business is not just a priority for the financially-minded; indeed, it is no less critical to the person who is deeply committed to safety for moral or spiritual reasons.
 If you have personally experienced, witnessed, or been close to someone involved in a serious or fatal incident at work, the idea of a business case for safety can sound distasteful.
 You are deeply invested in improving safety for its own sake, and are willing to go to great lengths to reduce risk as a result.
 Yet even still, if you don’t fully understand the connections between safety and business performance, your efforts to improve safety will be limited.